Material Condemnation Clause Samples

 Material Condemnation.
-If the Condemnation would (i) result in the loss of more than twenty percent (20%) of the fair market value of the Land or Improvements (which shall be deemed to be equal to the Purchase Price), (ii) result in any material restriction in access to the Land or Improvements, or (iii) have a materially adverse effect on the operation of the Hotel or the Business as conducted prior to such Condemnation (a “Material Condemnation”), then Purchaser shall have the right to elect, by providing written notice to Seller within fifteen (15) Business Days after Purchaser’s receipt of Seller’s written notice of such Condemnation, to (A) terminate this Agreement, in which case the Parties shall have no further rights or obligations under this Agreement, except those which expressly survive such termination, or (B) proceed to Closing, without terminating this Agreement, in which case Seller shall assign to Purchaser all of Seller’s right, title and interest in all proceeds and awards from such Condemnation by delivering an assignment instrument to Purchaser at Closing in form and substance reasonably satisfactory to Purchaser.
-If Purchaser fails to provide written notice of its election to Seller within such time period, then Purchaser shall be deemed to have elected to terminate this Agreement pursuant to clause (A) of the preceding sentence.
-If the Closing is scheduled to occur within Purchaser’s fifteen (15) Business Day election period, then the Closing shall be postponed until the date which is five (5) Business Days after the Purchaser’s delivery of its election notice to Seller.
+If the Condemnation would (i) result in the permanent loss of more than ten percent (10%) of the fair market value of the Land or Improvements, (ii) result in any permanent material reduction or restriction in access to the Land or Improvements, or (iii) have a permanent materially adverse effect on the Business as conducted prior to such Condemnation (a “Material Condemnation”), then Purchaser shall have the right to elect, by providing written notice to Seller within ten (10) days after Purchaser’s receipt of Seller’s written notice of such Material Condemnation, to (A) terminate this Agreement, in which case the ▇▇▇▇▇▇▇ Money shall be refunded to Purchaser in accordance with Section 3.2.4, and the Parties shall have no further rights or obligations under this Agreement, except those which expressly survive such termination, or (B) proceed to Closing, without terminating this Agreement, in which case Seller shall assign to Purchaser all of Seller’s right, title and interest in all proceeds and awards from such Material Condemnation.
+If Purchaser fails to provide written notice of its election to Seller within such time period, then Purchaser shall be deemed to have elected to proceed to Closing pursuant to clause (B) of the preceding sentence.
+If the Closing is scheduled to occur within Purchaser’s ten (10) day election period, the Closing shall be postponed until the date which is five (5) Business Days after the expiration of such ten (10) day election period.

 Material Condemnation.
 The covenants set forth in the second and third sentences of this Section 6.18 apply only prior to the Effective Time.
 In the event of a Material Condemnation involving the SCH Hospital Facility (including the real property on which it is located) prior to the Effective Time, the City shall within fifteen (15) Business Days after such Material Condemnation provide Notice thereof to SEARHC.
 Such Notice shall include copies of all material correspondence related to the condemnation.
 If, notwithstanding such Material Condemnation, the Closing occurs, then SEARHC’s obligation to provide the Continuing Interim Services at the SCH Hospital Facility as contemplated in Section 6.15(b) during the Interim Operating Period shall terminate if the Material Condemnation renders use and occupancy of the SCH Hospital Facility impossible, unsafe or unlawful.

 Material Condemnation.
-The absence of any condemnation or the institution of condemnation proceedings which results in the taking of any of the Improvements with a value of more than Fifty Thousand Dollars ($50,000), or a reduction in the number of any parking spaces below the minimum level required by law for the current use of the Properties or the present use of the Properties becoming a nonconforming use under applicable law.
-If this transaction closes, Seller shall assign to Purchaser on the Closing Date all condemnation awards and rights to awards held by Seller which were not used by Seller to pay the costs of any restorations of the Land or Improvements necessitated by any such condemnation.
+The absence of any condemnation or the institution of condemnation proceedings that result in the taking of any of the Property.
+If this transaction closes, Seller will assign to Purchaser on the Closing Date all condemnation awards and rights to awards that were not used by Seller to pay the costs of any restorations of the Property necessitated by the condemnation.

 Material Condemnation.
-In the event that prior to the Close of Escrow, all or any material portion of the Real Property is subject to a taking by a public or governmental authority, Buyer shall have the right, exercisable by giving written notice to Seller by no later than the earlier of (i) within ten (10) days after receiving written notice of such taking or (ii) two (2) business days prior to the Outside Closing Date, either (i) to terminate this Agreement, in which event the Deposit (less the Independent Consideration) and all interest accrued thereon shall be immediately returned to Buyer, any other money or documents in escrow with Escrow Holder shall be returned to the party depositing the same, and (ii) to accept the Real Property in its then condition, without a reduction in the Purchase Price, and to receive an assignment of all of Seller’s rights to any condemnation award or proceeds payable by reason of such taking.
-If Buyer elects to proceed under clause (ii) above, Seller shall not compromise, settle or adjust any claims to such award without Buyer’s prior written consent.
+In the event that prior to the Close of Escrow, all or any material portion of the Real Property is subject to a taking by a public or governmental authority, Buyer shall have the right, exercisable by giving written notice to Seller within ten (10) days after receiving written notice of such taking, either (i) to terminate this Agreement, in which event the Deposit and all interest accrued thereon shall be returned to Buyer, any other money or documents in Escrow shall be returned to the party depositing the same, and (ii) to accept the Real Property in its then condition, without a reduction in the Purchase Price, and to receive an assignment of all of Seller's rights to any condemnation award or proceeds payable by reason of such taking.
+If Buyer elects to proceed under clause (ii) above, Seller shall not compromise, settle or adjust any claims to such award without Buyer's prior written consent.